LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd-example.rst

 ::

    Failures:
       1) transmission processor converts id to a number
          Message:
-      AssertionError: Expected values to be strictly equal:
+            Expected '9701' to equal 9701.

-      '9701' !== 9701

 Convert the id part of the string to be of type ``number``.